techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## License ##
 The Little MongoDB Book book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**

 You are basically free to copy, distribute, modify or display the book.
 However, please always attribute the book to its original author - Karl Seguin - and do not use it for commercial purposes.
 You can see the full text of the license at:
 <http://creativecommons.org/licenses/by-nc/3.0/legalcode>

 ## About The Original Author ##
 Karl Seguin is a developer with experience across various fields and technologies.
 He's an expert .NET and Ruby developer.
 He's a semi-active contributor to OSS projects, a technical writer and an occasional speaker.
-With respect to MongoDB, he was a core contributor to the C# MongoDB library NoRM, wrote the interactive tutorial [mongly](http://openmymind.net/mongly/) as well as the [Mongo Web Admin](https://github.com/karlseguin/Mongo-Web-Admin).
-His free service for casual game developers, [mogade.com](http://mogade.com/), is powered by MongoDB.
+With respect to MongoDB, he was a core contributor to the C# MongoDB library NoRM, wrote the interactive tutorial `mongly` as well as the [Mongo Web Admin](https://github.com/karlseguin/Mongo-Web-Admin).
+His free service for casual game developers, `mogade.com` was powered by MongoDB.
 Karl has since written [The Little Redis Book](http://openmymind.net/2012/1/23/The-Little-Redis-Book/)

-His blog can be found at <http://openmymind.net>, and he tweets via [@karlseguin](http://twitter.com/karlseguin)
+His blog can be found at <http://openmymind.net>, and he tweets via `@karlseguin`

 ## About MongoDB Inc ##
 MongoDB Inc is the company behind MongoDB database platform.
 From its first pull request by Dwight Merriman on October 19, 2007, MongoDB has grown into an international organization with a wide range of products and services.
 MongoDB Inc maintains and enhances MongoDB database platform, MongoDB drivers, provides MongoDB Atlas Database as a Service, and other products.

 ## Latest Version ##
 This version was updated for MongoDB 6.0 by Asya Kamsky.
 The latest source of this book is available at:
 <http://github.com/mongodb-developer/the-little-mongodb-book>.